ciderapp/cider.sh/legal/privacy.md

 Owner contact email: development@cider.sh

+**NOTE: This document does not contain the data collected by music providers ex.
+Apple, Spotify, YouTube(Google) you should look up those privacy holders in regards to their policys.**

 ## Types of Data collected
 Among the types of Personal Data that this Application collects, by itself or through third parties, there are: app information.